 Peer to Peer Course

-We currently do not have a Peer-to-Peer class scheduled.
+Our next Peer-to-Peer class is scheduled for August 5 – September 23.
 Register online or call (360) 695-2823 to add your name to the pre-registration list.
 When we schedule the class, we will call you immediately to let you know the days and times.

 Check out the Portland Metro Collaboration Calendar for other Family-to-Family classes.
 It includes NAMI Multnomah, NAMI Clackamas, NAMI Washington County, and NAMI SW WA.

 - Like to learn more about your mental illness?

 - Benefit by being around others that know what it’s like living with mental illness?

 - Be interested in developing a Relapse Prevention Plan?

 If so, please join us for Peer-to-Peer, an 8-week free structured course that will help you in your quest to live well with mental illness.
 You will learn about self-advocacy and, at the same time, create a special bond with others in the course.